brugal/wolfcamql/README-wolfcam.txt

 * com_brokenDemo  this is set on the command and tries to continue parsing of demo files that have errors.
 Broken demo playback isn't guaranteed and setting this cvar can lead to very long demo parsing times.

+* /streamdemo [demo file]  command to allow playback of demos that are still being written to

 * cg_itemTimers  in world quake live item timers (0: not visible, 1: visible, 2: visible with depth hack)
 * cg_itemTimersScale  size scale of in world timers
 * cg_itemTimersOffset  vertical displacement of in world timers